Summary:

 The Safety Advantage of Hydraulic Brakes

-Stopping Power
+More Stopping Power

-Hydraulic brakes offer greater stopping power with less hand force compared to mechanical disc brakes and rim brakes.
-The hydraulic fluid amplifies the force, making it easier to stop your eBike efficiently, even at high speeds.
+- Hydraulic brakes offer greater stopping power with less hand force compared to mechanical disc brakes and rim brakes.

-One of the standout features of hydraulic brakes is their reliability in wet, muddy, and adverse weather conditions.
-Unlike rim brakes, which can slip in wet conditions, hydraulic brakes maintain their grip, ensuring you stay in control.
+- Unlike rim brakes, which can slip in wet conditions, hydraulic brakes maintain their grip, ensuring you stay in control.

-Hydraulic brakes perform well under a range of temperatures.
-Although performance can be affected in extreme conditions, the fluid in hydraulic systems is less susceptible to temperature changes compared to mechanical systems.
+- The fluid in hydraulic systems is less susceptible to temperature changes than mechanical systems.

-Hydraulic brakes have lighter levers, requiring less force to activate.
-This can reduce hand fatigue, making them more comfortable for long rides or steep descents.
+- This can reduce hand fatigue, making them more comfortable for long rides or steep descents.

-Quiet Operation
+Quieter Operation

 Why Hydraulic Brakes Are Best for High-Powered eBikes